andreldm/manhattan/README.md

 - Make sure `geckodriver` is installed

 ## Run
--  `python test.python gnome-calculator # or any other gtk application`
+-  `python test.py gnome-calculator # or any other gtk application`

 ![Sample](sample.gif)